Chadron State ordered to pay $300,000 for way it handled rape case - NewsBreak

 Chadron State ordered to pay $300,000 for way it handled rape case

 OMAHA, Neb.
-(AP) — A former Chadron State College student has been awarded $300,000 after she argued in a lawsuit that college officials didn't do enough...northplattepost.com
+(AP) — A former Chadron State College student has been awarded $300,000 after she argued in a lawsuit that college officials didn't do enough...panhandlepost.com

 OMAHA, Neb.
-(AP) — A former Chadron State College student has been awarded $300,000 after she argued in a lawsuit that college officials didn't do enough...northplattepost.com
+(AP) — A former Chadron State College student has been awarded $300,000 after she argued in a lawsuit that college officials didn't do enough...panhandlepost.com

 Comments / 0